emqxarchive/emqx-enterprise-docs-en/design.rst

 .. image:: _static/images/design_4.png

-1. Inflight Window stores the delivered messages which is awaiting for PUBACK.
+1. Inflight Window to store the messages delivered and await for PUBACK.

 2. Enqueue messages when the inflight window is full.

 3. If the queue is full, drop qos0 messages if store_qos0 is true, otherwise drop the oldest one.

 The larger the inflight window size is, the higher the throughput is.
-The smaller the window size is, the stricter the message order is.
+The smaller the window size is, the more strict the message order is.

-PacketId and MessageID
+PacketId and MessageId
 ----------------------

-The 16-bit packetId is defined by MQTT protocol specification, used by client/server to PUBLISH/PUBACK packets.
+The 16-bit PacketId is defined by MQTT Protocol Specification, used by client/server to PUBLISH/PUBACK packets.
 A GUID(128-bit globally unique Id) will be generated by the broker and assigned to a MQTT message.

 Format of the globally unique message id:

 .. image:: _static/images/design_5.png

 1. Timestamp: erlang:system_time if Erlang >= R18, otherwise os:timestamp
 2. NodeId:    encode node() to 2 bytes integer
 3. Pid:       encode pid to 4 bytes integer
 4. Sequence:  2 bytes sequence in one process

-The PacketId and MessageId in an End-to-End Message PubSub Sequence:
+The PacketId and MessageId in a End-to-End Message PubSub Sequence:

 .. image:: _static/images/design_6.png

-.. _route_layer:

 ------------
 PubSub Layer